giddyMandy/Music_Preference_Prediction/README.md

 data source: kaggle

 ### Tools
-The language used is python, the tool used is Goodle colab
+The language used is python, the tool used is Google colab

 ### Exploratory Data Analysis
 - Getting a sence of the data types(numerical, categorical).